The Bankrate promise

 - Comprehensive: Often called “other-than-collision,” this section of your policy covers damage to your vehicle caused by a wide array of situations, including theft, vandalism, storm damage and animal damage.

 These are the basic coverage types included in a full coverage auto policy.
 It’s important to keep in mind, though, that “full coverage” is not an industry-standard term.
 This means that the full coverage definition varies.
 Each car insurance company — and even different agencies — could have a different definition of what’s included in a full coverage policy.
-Here are some additional coverage types that are sometimes considered part of full coverage:
+Some companies will automatically include one or more of the coverage types listed below in a full coverage policy, or even a minimum coverage policy if required by state law:

 - Uninsured and underinsured motorist: If you are hit by a driver who does not have insurance or doesn’t have enough insurance to cover your damages, these options could help pay for your injuries and the injuries of a passenger.
 Depending on the state you live in, you might also be able to add uninsured motorist property damage, which will cover damage to your car caused by uninsured motorists.
 Some states require one or both of these coverage types.